CodeChefVIT/cookoff9.0-solutions/README.md

 > At CodeChef-VIT, we believe in the words of Matt Mullenweg - “Technology is best when it brings people together”.

+### **CookOff 9.0**

+**CookOff 9.0** was a competitive coding contest organized by **CodeChef VIT** as part of **graVITas'24**.
+Gravitas is renowned for its immersive events, workshops, and challenges that bring together tech enthusiasts and innovators.
+In line with this spirit, CookOff 9.0 challenged participants with three rounds of progressively difficult coding problems, designed to test their problem-solving skills and coding proficiency.

+This repository contains all the questions and solutions from CookOff 9.0, arranged round-wise to help participants revisit each challenge and explore the approaches behind the solutions.

 Get Involved
 ----
 Right now, our community is working on building some amazing projects together, and there are excellent "good first issue" opportunities, if you're looking to get involved.